ghga-de/nf-aceseq/README.md

 **sample**: The sample name will be tagged to the job

-**sex**: The sex of the sample, It is only mandatory for nocontrol samples.
+**sex**: The sex of the sample (male, female or klinefelter), It is only mandatory for nocontrol samples.
 Keep it blank to enable sex estimation.

 **sv**: The path to file with structural variants, if there is no SV file will be kept blank.